ApeWorX/ape-ens/README.md

 Otherwise, the plugin should still work with Ape's defaults, using an RPC from the `evmchains` library.

-This plugin contains two features:
+This plugin contains two primary features:

 - A conversion API implementation: this allows you to use ENS values in contract calls and transaction kwargs.
 - a CLI for interacting with ENS from the command line.